-The Data Area shall contain data which is transmitted by the host to the drive and recorded according to the format specified in clause 13.
+The Data Area shall extend from BOT 2 to EOT, and shall contain data which is transmitted by the host to the drive and recorded according to the format specified in clause 13.
 The quantity of recorded data may be such that the total capacity of the maximum number of physical tracks, viz.
 128, is required in order to contain it.
-It may, under other circumstances, be less in which case fewer than 128 physical tracks will be required (see also 14.5).
+It may, under other circumstances, be less in which case fewer than 128 physical tracks will be required.
 The following specifications are based on the former case.